ezlage/AccuRATE/README.md

 # AccuRATE

-AccuRATE is a precision financial calculator that supports cryptocurrencies.
+It is a precision financial calculator that supports cryptocurrencies.
 In addition to being multiplatform, it is developed and made available as a [Free and Open-Source Software (FOSS)](https://en.wikipedia.org/wiki/Free_and_open-source_software).

 Despite having already reached a stage of development that allowed us to use it, the previous releases were removed and work started again.
 It will soon be available!